Extra Corporeal Membrane Oxygenation (ECMO)

 Saint Luke’s Mid America Heart Institute is the region’s most experienced adult ECMO Program, established in 2009.

-Our program is a member of and actively participates in the Extracorporeal Life Support Organization (ELSO) data registry for national and international ECMO centers.
+Our award-winning program is a member of and actively participates in the Extracorporeal Life Support Organization (ELSO) data registry for national and international ECMO centers.
 ELSO monitors quality standards for member ECMO centers worldwide.
 Our rate of survival to hospital discharge exceeds the national average reported from all centers participating in the ELSO registry.

 In 2015 Saint Luke's Mid America Heart Institute received the Gold Center of Excellence in Life Support Award from ELSO for 2015 to 2018.
 Only 17 awards were given out nationally to adult centers in 2014.
 Saint Luke's was the only winner from Kansas or Missouri.
 In order apply for the award, the program has to have a minimum five-year history.
 We are honored to have won the award in our first year of application.

 Continuing a Legacy